 In assessing minimum clearance depth over devices, using figure 4 as the source data, the developer needs to establish a figure for Charted Vertical Depth (CVD) i.e. the minimum depth of water over the device, the following process should be adopted.

-Establish, from traffic survey the deepest draft of observed traffic (Ds), this will require modeling to assess impacts of all external dynamic influences giving a calculated figure for dynamic draught (Dd).
+Establish, from traffic survey the deepest draft of observed traffic (Ds), this will require modelling to assess impacts of all external dynamic influences giving a calculated figure for dynamic draught (Dd).

 A 30% factor of safety for UKC should then be applied to the dynamic draught, giving an overall safe clearance depth (Dc) to be used in calculation,